 BRIEF INDEX OF RESEARCH ARCHIVES:

 You can click the links in this index to go directly to the webpages for each individual source.
-Continue scrolling down on this page to see each of these sources laid out with commentary on how they've been useful for our struggle.
+Continue scrolling down on this page to see each of these sources laid out with commentary on how they've been useful for collective struggle.

-- Testimonies (first and second) of José, a young man who was detained in four different facilities for 322 days
+- Testimonies (first and second) of José, a young man who was detained in four different facilities for 332 days

 - Testimony of Ramona Benitez, a former employee at Heartland Alliance in Chicago